-98 National Market Structure
+National Mobile Market Structure in Turkey

 As of 2013, three mobile operators, Turkcell, Vodafone (formerly Telsim), and Avea (after the merger of Aycell and Aria) operate in Turkish mobile telecommunications market.
-There are more than 69 million mobile subscribers corresponding to 90.9% penetration rate.
-Mobile penetration rate exceeds 100% when 0-9 year's old population are excluded.
-Number of 3G subscribers has reached to 49.3 million.
-Turkcell has 50.53%, Vodafone has 28.61% and Avea has 20.86% market share according to the number of subscribers.
-(ICTA, 2014).
+According to the data made available by Information and Communication Technologies Agency of Turkey (ICTA), there are more than 69 million mobile subscribers corresponding to 90.9% penetration rate.
+Mobile penetration rate exceeds 100% when 0-9 year's old population is excluded.
+Number of 3G subscribers has reached to 49.3 million as indicated in Figure 1 below.
+Turkcell has 50.53%, Vodafone has 28.61% and Avea has 20.86% market share according to the number of subscribers (ICTA, 2014).